 - 1 tsp vanilla extract

-- In a food processor, blend all ingredients together until smooth.
+- In a food processor, blend pumpkin, banana, vanilla, syrup, and pumpkin pie spice together until smooth.

 - For quick-melting soft serve, enjoy immediately.
 For more of a scoopable ice cream, transfer into a shallow bowl and freeze for 1-2 hours before serving.
 Sprinkle chopped pecans over the top and enjoy!

 As noted in the directions above, the ice cream will be pretty melty if you want it right away (frozen banana thaws out pretty quickly).
 I’ve found freezing the mixture for no more than one to two hours provides the right frozen consistency I’m looking for.